Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Background and Related Work

 \subsection{The Docker Ecosystem}

-Docker is one of many \textit{Infrastructure as Code} (IaC) tools that can orchestrate containers for deployment on varying environments from a local machine to the cloud~\cite{guerriero2019adoption}.
+Docker is a suite of \textit{Infrastructure as Code} (IaC) tools that can orchestrate containers for deployment on varying environments from a local machine to the cloud~\citep{guerriero2019adoption}.
+To orchestrate containers on a local machine, one would use the Docker Compose tool.
+While one would use the Docker Swarm tool to orchestrate containers across multiple machines in the cloud.

 Docker is designed to create \textit{images} and run \textit{instances} of these images called \textit{containers} which are defined in a Dockerfile.
 A Dockerfile is a set of instructions that are defined to create a containerized environment for running an application.
-In order to orchestrate multiple containers at once, Docker Compose can be used to facilitate the orchestration through the use of configurations defined via a YAML based Docker Compose file.~\cite{ibrahim2021study} An example can be seen in \Cref{docker-compose-example}.
+In order to orchestrate multiple containers at once, Docker Compose or Docker Swarm can be used to facilitate the orchestration through the use of configurations defined via a YAML based Docker Compose file~\citep{ibrahim2021study}.
+The Docker Compose file describes a composition of services which can span multiple containers.
+An example can be seen in \Cref{docker-compose-example}.

 \Cref{docker-compose-example} is an example of a simple Docker Compose file where the services \qq{web}, that is an Ubuntu container, and \qq{db}, that is a pre-built container image, are defined.
 At a minimum a Docker Compose file will always have at least one service defined with the option to give additional instructions such as mounting volumes, exposing ports, passing environment variables, and what to do in a swarm configuration.
 A swarm configuration allows for replicas of services to be deployed to a cluster which also uses Docker Compose configurations.
-As of 2022, a Docker Compose file has 115 different keywords for configuration available making it highly configurable for different use cases.
+As of , a Docker Compose file has 194 different keywords for configuration available , making it highly configurable for different use cases.